timfayz/elementcss/docs/0_preface.md

 * **Mobile First**.
 A lot of modules have responsive additions.
 However they can be easily disabled that is why you can store static styles and responsible ones into two file separately.

 *The word "easily" suggests that you have solid knowledge of CSS, SASS and HTML.*

-###Ideology
-The reason to create this project is make something modular, abstract, flexible, logical, community aimed and unique that will differentiate it from other frameworks are existing.
-Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

-ELEMENT allows people to choose what they want and generate what they want.
-Currently framework allow you to outline your desirable GUI and prototype them via classes.